What Does Contingent Mean In Real Estate? A Complete Guide

 How often do contingent offers fall through?

-A 2021 study found that about 5% of all purchase agreements fall through,1 so a majority of contingent offers will make it to pending and closing stages.
+A June 2023 study from the National Association of REALTORS® found that about 5% of all purchase agreements fall through, so a majority of contingent offers will make it to pending and closing stages.
 If you do decide to submit an offer on a contingent house, it’s a good idea to keep house hunting while the seller works through pending contingencies.

 Can a seller accept another offer while contingent?